Tips and references for Git

 You can stage your files using the -p (--patch) option:

-This will show you a comprehensive menu, where your changes will be divided into so called hunks
+git add -p <filename>This will show you a comprehensive menu, where your changes will be divided into so called hunks

 - Press

-to commit current hunk - Press
+yto commit current hunk - Press

-to ignore the current hunk - Press
+nto ignore the current hunk - Press

-to split current hunk into smaller hunks - Press
+sto split current hunk into smaller hunks - Press

-to know more about what each of the options does
+?to know more about what each of the options does

-on any file in the status window (invoked by :Gstatus
+Plug 'tpope/vim-fugitive' " git pluginThen you can see the diff using :Gdiff, or by pressing dd on any file in the status window (invoked by :Gstatus)

 Now, you can patch by copying contents from local pane to Git pane and saving.